stoplightio/docs/articles/accounts/manage-password.md

 # Manage Your Password

 ## What
-If you’ve forgotten the password you use to sign in to Stoplight; you can easily reset it at any time
+If you’ve forgotten the password you use to sign in to Stoplight, you can easily reset it at any time.

 ## What
 1. At the login page, select **Forgot Password?**